seank-com/loomo-on-azure/README.md

 //2-implementation 'com.segway.robot:mobile-connectivity-sdk:0.5.104'
 ```

-Will cause the following build errors
+Will cause the following build errors when you also include the Azure IoT SDK.

 ```bash

 FAILURE: Build failed with an exception.